8 items you can declutter in under an hour for a visibly tidier home

 I start tackling the chaos in my junk drawer by tossing expired coupons and bidding farewell to random keys with no locks in sight.
 Out go pens that no longer write and all the miscellaneous items or broken DIY tools that hadn't seen the light of day in months.

 By focussing on removing these items, you can quickly transform your junk drawer into a neat and tidy space that actually serves your daily needs.
-And if you're in the mood to organize your drawers while you're at it, I high recommend trying the boundary method
+And if you're in the mood to organize your drawers while you're at it, I high recommend trying the boundary method.

 If removing these items has reinvigorated you, why stop at 8?
 You could seize your newfound enthusiasm for tidying and take your decluttering to the next level by adding another 2-3 common household objects to your list.
 Just remember to pace yourself to avoid any feelings of overwhelm.

-Gabriella is Head of Solved at Homes & Gardens.
+Gabriella is a freelance contributor for Homes & Gardens.
 She is a DIY enthusiast and a lover of all things interior design, often found antiquing or browsing the aisles of her local hardware store.
+She has a particular passion for historic buildings and is in the process of renovating a Victorian coachhouse in the British countryside.

 For much of the past decade, Gabriella has worked as a freelance writer, crafting copy for national publications and renowned homeware brands.
-Most recently, she worked on Homebuilding & Renovating Magazine, focusing on case studies for the magazine and website, as well as writing features about issues surrounding historic and listed building projects.
+Most recently, she worked for Homebuilding & Renovating Magazine and is the former Head of Solved at Homes & Gardens, focusing on case studies for the magazine and website, as well as writing features about issues surrounding historic and listed building projects.